docarray/notes/blog/01-announcement.md

 ## The Why: Web Application Perspective

-Currently it is possible to use DocArray in combination with FastAPI and other web frameworks, as it already provides a translation to Pydantic.
+Currently it is possible to use DocArray in combination with FastAPI and other web frameworks, as it already provides a translation to pydantic.
 However, this integration is not without friction:

 - Since currently every Document follows the same schema, as Document payload cannot be customized